 This is one of the oldest technologies on the list, but no less exciting.
 Digital x-rays provide a host of benefits over traditional x-ray technology, including:

 - Faster image development time.
-No film processing needed — it’s available for review immediately like any other digital photo.
+No film processing is needed — it’s available for review immediately like any other digital photo.

 - Higher resolution than x-ray film for better diagnostics.